Roeldamen/mongodb-mailgun-backup/README.md

 # mongodb-mailgun-backup
-Sends backup of all collections in a mongodb using mailgun.
+Sends a backup of all collections in a mongodb using mailgun.

 # Installation
 ```